 - The Board will appoint the Committee Chairman who shall be an independent Non Executive director.
 In the absence of the Committee Chairman the remaining members present shall elect one of themselves to chair the meeting who would qualify under these terms of reference to be appointed to that position by the Board.
 The Chairman of the Board shall not be Chairman of the Committee.

 - The quorum necessary for the transaction of business shall be three.
 A duly convened meeting of the Committee at which a quorum is present shall be competent to exercise all or any of the authorities, powers and discretions vested in or exercisable by the Committee.

 Duties of the Committee:

-- The Committee is responsible, together with the Society’s Board, for ensuring that the Society’s Remuneration Policy complies with the FCA/PRA Remuneration Code and any other relevant guidance.
+- The Committee is responsible, together with the Society’s Board, for ensuring that the Society’s Remuneration Policy complies with the FCA’s Remuneration Code and the Remuneration Part of the PRA Rulebook together with any other relevant guidance.